Khirbet al-Biyar: Cemetery

 West of the site is a large cemetery containing tombs from several periods; one survey counted 49.
 The great majority—40 caves—belong to the Second Temple period, while nine caves date to the Late Roman and Byzantine periods, reflecting the settlement's scale in each phase.
 Use of the Second Temple–period cemetery appears to have continued into the time of the Bar Kokhba revolt, as indicated by glass vessels and oil lamps dating to the early 2nd century CE.

 Most of the Second Temple–period tombs are of the kokhim type typical of the era, in a relatively simple form, most with arched (vaulted) ceilings, though some have gabled roofs.
 A number of caves appear particularly early, featuring burial benches rather than kokhim; they may have been hewn at the beginning of the Second Temple period, or even earlier, in the Iron Age.
 The Late Roman/Byzantine tombs are rock-cut burial caves of the arcosolia type.

 Research history

 The site was surveyed in the 1968 Emergency Survey by Zecharia Kallai, and again in the 1990s as part of the Benjamin Survey.
 A further survey was conducted in 2006 by Naftali Aizik and Benjamin Har-Even, during preparations for construction of the West Bank barrier.

-In 2007–2008, a salvage excavation was conducted by Naftali Aizik and Benjamin Har-Even on behalf of the Staff Officer for Archaeology in the Civil Administration of Judea and Samaria, due to the construction of the West Bank barrier near Ramot.
+In 2007–2008, a salvage excavation was conducted by Naftali Aizik and Benjamin Har-Even on behalf of the Staff Officer for Archaeology in the Civil Administration of the West Bank, due to the construction of the West Bank barrier near Ramot.